WELCOME TO

 SCRIPTURE REFERENCES

-Here are the Scripture references mentioned or alluded to by Pastor Pett:
+Here are the scripture references mentioned or alluded to by Pastor Pett:

 QUOTES FROM PASTOR PETT